ashrawan/Spring-Security-OAuth-Example/README.md

 ## Structure

-- By Default, config classes uses Field Injection `@Autowired`, other class uses constructor injection
 - Properties defined in `application.yml` are initialized into `AppProperties.java`, default values are initialized in same class
 - For Multiple properties usage from `AppProperties appProperties`, values are initialized in `@PostConstruct` to avoid code clutter
 - Uses Lombok `@Getter @Setter` for getter/setter generation
+- By Default, config classes uses Field Injection `@Autowired`, other class uses constructor injection
-- Exception thrown for authentication ( like BadCredentialsException) and other custom defined exceptions are handled from `@ControllerAdvice`
+- Exception thrown are handled from `@ControllerAdvice`